5jt/dyalog-cookbook/manuscript/17-Regular-Expressions.md

 A>
 A> IC, Mode, DotAll, EOL, ML, Greedy, OM, InEnc, OutEnc, Enc, ResultText, UCP A>
-A> IC – ignore case – is the principle option.
+A> IC – ignore case – is the principal option.
 That means that if no other option needs to be specified you can omit the `'IC'`.
 A>
 A> So this would do: `⎕S 0 ⍠ 1 ⊢ 'whatever'`.
 A 1 would make a search pattern case insensitive.
 The default is 0.
 A>